Scallops in Shells

 - 1/4 teaspoon pepper

 - 1/8 teaspoon grated lemon zest

 - 8 scallop shells

 - 2 tablespoons butter, melted

 - Place water in a large saucepan.
 Bring to a boil.
-Reduce heat; add scallops and poach, uncovered, for 6 minutes or until firm and opaque.
+Reduce heat; add scallops and poach, uncovered, 6 minutes or until firm and opaque.
 Drain scallops, reserving 1 cup liquid.

 - Sprinkle scallops with salt.
 In a large skillet, saute mushrooms and shallots in butter until tender.
 Add scallops; cook 2 minutes longer.
-Remove from the heat and set aside.
+Remove from heat and set aside.

 - For sauce, in a small saucepan, melt butter.
 Stir in flour until smooth; gradually add milk and reserved poaching liquid.
 Bring to a boil; cook and stir 2 minutes or until thickened.
 Stir in cheese, sherry, salt, lemon juice, pepper and lemon zest; add to skillet.

 - Preheat oven to 375°.
 Divide scallop mixture among eight scallop shells.
 Combine bread crumbs and melted butter; sprinkle over tops.
 Place on an ungreased 15x10x1-in. baking pan.
 Bake 8-12 minutes or until crumbs are golden brown.